 Pulmonias are open-air cabs that were created in Mazatlán.
 These are great for touring the area, but not so great if you have a ton of groceries and need a trunk (we used a regular cab once for that reason when we first arrived in town and needed to get ‘set up’).
 Pulmonias and cabs are much more expensive than buses.
-I have not taken one the length of the malecon, but asked one driver one time for the cost of a malecon tour and he said 200 pesos (or $10.44 at the time of this writing).
-It likely would take hour round-trip, but that’s just my guess.
+Prices quoted to me at theh time of this writing were at least $10 to go the length of the full malecon.

 The colectivos in Mazatlan are pickup trucks with benches on the bed.
-We have not waited for one — it won’t go until it’s filled with people — so I don’t know how much it costs.
-I either see them empty or totally packed with a group of people, often with music blaring, and passengers holding open containers of beer (hey, it’s Mexico!).
+It won’t go until it’s filled with people — so I don’t know how much it costs because we’ve never waited for one to fill up with all of those buses running.
+Sometimes they are totally packed with a group of people, with music blaring, and passengers holding open containers of beer (hey, it’s Mexico!).

 Luckily, we are here longer than the average vacationer, so we can take our time and walk, bike, jog, ride the bus, take a pulmonia, in any combination to enjoy the whole stretch.

 Budget option to see the length of the Mazatlan malecon and beyond

 If you want to see it all as cheaply as possible, I’d recommend a bus that says “Ferry” to get to the Embarcadero area.
 When the bus lets you off, head west, and you’ll eventually see where the malecon starts.
 It’s in front of restaurants and some boat shops and sport fishing outfits.
 The walkway will have street lights with three large globes I previously mentioned.
 Start walking, first up a hill.